 Withdrawal from the Penn State University is a serious action.
 The University has the responsibility to advise the student of the implications of the withdrawal action.
-However, it is the responsibility of the student who withdraws from enrollment in courses at the Penn State University to make the final decision and to understand the implication of their withdrawal action.
+However, it is the responsibility of the student who withdraws from enrollment in courses at the Penn State University to make the final decision and to understand the implications of their withdrawal action.

 To initiate a withdrawal, the student must sign an Official Withdrawal form and follow submission instructions on the form.
-The Official Withdrawal form can be obtained online at http://www.registrar.psu.edu/student_forms/withdrawal_form.cfm
+The Official Withdrawal form can be obtained at http://www.registrar.psu.edu/student_forms/withdrawal_form.cfm

 Students who live in a residence hall must check out of the hall within 24 hours after processing the withdrawal action.